● A dual listing refers to a company getting listed on two or more primary stock exchanges.

 A secondary listing is under less scrutiny and regulation than a dual listing, so the procedures involved are usually simpler.
 A company that seeks a secondary listing may also enjoy more requirement waivers and exemptions.

-Generally, a secondary-listed company only needs to abide by regulations of the primary exchange, without having to pay for the cost of a complete listing on other exchanges.
+Generally, a secondary-listed company only needs to abide by the regulations of the primary exchange, without having to pay for the cost of a complete listing on other exchanges.

 Since the shares can be traded across exchanges, the company's stock price in different jurisdictions remains essentially the same (adjusted for exchange rates).